Rabiezouita11/Parcauto-OneTECH/README.md

 ## Documentation and Deployment
 - 📚 Donner README in GitHub with icons ok
-- 📚 Base donner SQL
+- 📚 Base donner SQL: Include a basic SQL script for database setup

+## Contact Information
+For support and inquiries, contact [rabiezouita82@gmail.com](mailto:rabiezouita82@gmail.com).